PROMOTING HEALTH IN HAITI

 At Promoting Health in Haiti, we’re committed to the fundamentals of nursing that include advocating for others, providing care, and education.
 We seek to improve health in Haiti through enhancing nursing education and nursing knowledge.
 With the help of the dedicated nursing students of HBSON, we are able to educate peers about the crisis in Haiti, the need for higher education nurses, and the impact every donation has on the future of nursing.
 To all those with whom we have had the privilege of working with, thank you.

 HISTORY AND OVERVIEW OF PROMOTING HEALTH IN HAITI, INC

-Promoting Health in Haiti (PHH) was founded in 2010 by four distinguished nurse educators: Dr. Carol Roye, Dr. Steven Baumann and Dr. Joanna Hofmann and Dr. Carmelle Bellefleur.
+Promoting Health in Haiti (PHH) was founded in 2010 by four distinguished nurse educators: Dr. Carol Roye, Dr. Steven Baumann, Dr. Joanna Hofmann and Dr. Carmelle Bellefleur.
 Thanks to their tremendous efforts, not only is the level of nursing education in Haiti being upgraded, but an entire profession is being recognized as making a major contribution to public health.
-Ultimately, the people of Haiti, who have such scant access to primary care, will be the prime beneficiaries.
+Ultimately, the people of Haiti, who have such scant access to primary care, are the prime beneficiaries.

 Dr. Carol Roye has been a pediatric nurse practitioner for over 30 years.
 Her practice was primarily in adolescent health.
 She also has been an educator, at Columbia, Hunter and now Pace where she is Associate Dean for Faculty Scholarship.